 Hand Weeding – Hand weeding is very effective.
 It pulls easily and will not re-sprout from roots left behind.
 Removing the plants before they go to seed reduces the population.

 Chemical Control – Pre-emergence herbicides are the most useful, they prevent seed germination – the way oxalis spreads.

-Many post emergent herbicides are not effective.
+Many post-emergent herbicides are not effective.
 Timing and the use of a spreader/sticker are important.
-Yellow wood sorrel has a very waxy leaf and stem, water beads and rolls off.
+Yellow wood sorrel has a very waxy leaf and stems, water beads and rolls off.
 A spreader/sticker will break down the waxy layer, allowing the herbicide to penetrate into the leaf and then do its job.

 Spot spraying young plants works well.

 Stems – The stems are thin, sparsely hairy and able to root at the nodes.